prof3ssorSt3v3/mad9011/docs/deliverables/exercises/ex-1.md

 - Use layer blending modes and opacity adjustments to create a natural blend.
 - Pay attention to shadows and reflections for a realistic look.

-## Sample Images

-You can find a set of sample images to work with here: [Sample Images]().
-Feel free to use these images to get started.

 ## Creating a Composition

 In addition to replacing the background, challenge yourself to create a compelling composition by blending multiple images together.
 Use a minimum of four images in total, with one being the background image.
 Select and mask subjects from different images and combine them creatively to achieve a visually balanced composition.